ericmjl/essays-on-data-science/docs/machine-learning/computational-bayesian-stats.md

 This means that we have to propose two numbers and sample two numbers in each loop of the sampler.

-To make things simple for us, let's use the Normal distribution centered on $0$ but with scale $0.1$ to propose values for each.
+To make things simple for us, let's use the normal distribution centered on $0$ but with scale $0.1$ to propose values for each.